abhijhacodes/cool-dark-theme/README.md

 # COOL DARK THEME 🚀

-Install and enable this extension for amazing coding experience with the cool dark material theme
+Install and enable this extension for amazing coding experience with the Minimalistic cool dark material theme

 # DEMO 👨‍💻